 How to Beat Race Day Nerves

 It’s not a secret that I like to race a lot.
+Beating race day nerves can be tough!
 In fact, I’ve written posts about how to “race well,” or even “racing my way to fitness.”
 It works well for me as I typically train very easy throughout the week.

-Since I race so frequently, racing doesn’t make me as nervous anymore.
+I used to get race day nerves, but racing doesn’t make me as nervous anymore since I race so frequently.
 I get more nervous before a workout than I do before a race.
-I suppose that has come with both time and just racing a lot.
+I suppose that has come with both times and just racing a lot.

 I’m sure you wanted the long answer, though.